 An enchanting place to stay is Columbia Gorge Hotel and Spa, nestled on the bank of the Columbia River and featuring awe-inspiring views and award-winning dining.

-Embracing the small-town atmosphere of a Hallmark movie, the Bend Christmas Parade, one of the largest parades in the state, opens the holiday season on December 4 with the theme: Christmas: Better Together.
+Embracing the small-town atmosphere of a Hallmark movie, the Bend Christmas Parade, one of the largest parades in the state, opens the holiday season on December 3 with the theme “A High Desert Christmas.”
 That theme itself would make a pleasant Hallmark Christmas movie.
 Since 1992, the parade has been entirely organized by volunteers whose mission is “to capture the spirit of Christmas, connect and unify our community and bring a feeling of fun and excitement to participants and viewers alike.”

-Visit SantaLand to snap outdoor photos with Santa every Friday and Saturday, November 26– December 18.
+Visit SantaLand to snap outdoor photos with Santa every weekend from November 25 to December 23.
 Did you know that Santa also flies in on an AirLink helicopter?
-See for yourself on November 26!
+See for yourself on November 25!